jb753/compflow/README.md

 * Make tolerance on Mach number for iterative inversions modifiable via a module-level attribute.
 * Refactor and properly document the lookup table functionality.
-* Add flag to solve for supersonic branch of A/A_crit.
-* Add test for invalid values of Mach number.
-* Add test for invalid values of inversion quantities.
-* Add test for compatibility of output shape.
+* Note in the docs that we do not validate input data --- no error is thrown for negative Mach, but probably there will be NaNs
+* Write and test an optional validation function, to add validation now would be  breaking change, and sometimes we don't want it.
-* Sort out packaging so that NumPy gets installed automatically.
+* Sort out packaging so that NumPy gets installed automatically (distutils due to be deprecated?).

 James Brind
-Feb 2021
+Feb 2022